Homemade Egg Noodles

 About Homemade Egg Noodles:

 If you’ve never had Homemade Egg Noodles, you’re going to be surprised at how good they are.
-Homemade Egg Noodles are a usually just a bit rustic, just a bit thicker and hardier than a commercial egg noodle.
-They’re a beautiful thing, tender with just of an al dente bite, unlike your typical dried commercial egg noodles which are often shiny and slick and lacking in any flavor or excitement.
+Homemade Egg Noodles are usually just a bit rustic, just a bit thicker and hardier than a commercial egg noodle.
+They’re a beautiful thing, tender with just a bit of an al dente bite.
+They are so unlike your typical dried commercial egg noodles which are often shiny and slick and lacking in any flavor or excitement.

 If you roll your Homemade Egg Noodles a bit thicker, they’re more like the premium Egg Noodles you can buy frozen.
 Only better.
 And if you want to go just a bit thicker, they’re going to be like the rolled dumplings, “sinkers” as they are called, that you see so often in Southern cooking, in their Chicken and Dumplings.